code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/markdown/more.md

 ## Social Media

 ### How to point to Code.org's social media sites
-Do not use any Facebook, Twitter, etc. widgets that connect users to like or follow Code.org on social media.
-These widgets use cookies, which violates our privacy policy.
-Instead, you can show an icon or image of the social media platform's logo and link to Code.org's social media accounts.
+Do not use any social media components that are hosted on third-party sites.
+Third-party content can use cookies to track users, violating our privacy policy.
+Instead, use an image file that we host.
+This image may still link to the third-party site when clicked.

 <%= view :social_media, facebook: "Code.org", twitter: "codeorg", tumblr: "http://teacherblog.code.org", instagram: "codeorg" %>